Brussels sprouts recipes

 Try this new take on Brussels sprouts for your Christmas dinner.
 You can have the greens blanched and butter made for this in advance, then you just need to heat through to serve.

 Want an easy veggie dish for your festive dinner?
 Check out this kale recipe with parsnips.
-Kale has a robust texture and flavour can be used instead of cabbage or spinach in recipes.
+Kale has a robust texture and flavour and can be used instead of cabbage or spinach in recipes.
 Cooked with parsnips, cream and nutmeg it makes an indulgent Christmas vegetable side dish.

 Vegetable gratin recipes for Christmas

-Check out our indulgent creamy butternut squash gratin recipe with sage.
+Try our indulgent creamy butternut squash gratin recipe with sage.
 This veggie side dish is an easy alternative to potato gratin to serve this Christmas.
 Plenty more butternut squash recipes here.